We take a look at how our European neighbours celebrate Easter – there's not a hot cross bun in sight!Read more...

 Armenia - The author’s take

-When it comes to who actually visits Armenia nowadays the numbers in the two categories are more evenly balanced.
-The explanation is that Armenia has one of the most successful and supportive diasporas in the world and that present-day Armenia is very dependent on them.
+In the English-speaking world, an individual’s knowledge of this fascinating country generally falls into one of two categories.
+Most people know nothing about it at all, not even where it is.
+The others, a small minority, not only speak the Armenian language, although neither they nor their parents were born in Armenia, but also have some knowledge of Armenian culture and Armenia’s often tragic history.
+This is because Armenia has one of the most successful and supportive diasporas in the world, upon which present-day Armenia is still very dependent.
 So far as Nagorno Karabagh is concerned, the contrast is even more stark with the diaspora being wholly familiar with its recent past while few others would claim even to have heard of it, apart from those who are well informed politically and might recall its name as the scene of some half-remembered conflict around the time that the Soviet Union disintegrated.

+Armenia will never become a mainstream tourist destination like Mallorca or Florida, but few visitors to Armenia leave disappointed, apart from wishing that they had had more time in the country.
+Travellers will be rewarded by seeing enthralling sights in a country in transition.
 After centuries of foreign domination Armenia is now once again an independent nation preserving for future generations its unique heritage.
 Many of the best things in Armenia have not changed: the hospitality of the people, the wonderful quality of seasonal fruit and vegetables, its magnificent landscapes and the abundant ancient sites, both prehistoric and medieval.
 It remains a country well worth visiting.

 My husband and I first went to Armenia in 2001, on holiday.
 We were enthralled by the country: its landscapes, the wild flowers, the many medieval monasteries and churches, its unique alphabet, the welcome given to us, its complex history at so many crossroads – geological, historical, political and religious.
 But there were frustrations.
 There was virtually no information in Armenia itself.
 Even road signs were in short supply.
 Yes, there was internet information but how many printouts can be packed before a suitcase is overweight?
 Many times we bewailed the absence of a practical and informative guidebook, such as the Bradt guides we had used elsewhere.